tml3nr/RuneOS-1/README.md

 - (Skip if use USB drive with existing data) Format to `ext4`
 - Label as `ROOT`
 - Click it in Files/Nautilus to mount
+- If use USB drive with existing data
+	- Create a directory named `data`
-- If use USB drive with existing data, create `data` directory and move all files and directories in there.
+	- Move all files and directories in there.
 ```sh
 # install bsdtar and nmap
 apt install bsdtar nmap